Latest News from BPCA

 “Advice on stings and bites can be found at nhs.uk and if anaphylaxis is suspected, dial 999 and ask for an ambulance.”

-More information about anaphylaxis, including signs, symptoms and what to do in an emergency, is available from the charity Anaphylaxis UK (Anaphylaxis UK | Supporting people with serious allergies).
+More information about anaphylaxis, including signs and symptoms, what to do in an emergency and insect sting allergy, is available from Anaphylaxis UK; the only UK-wide charity operating solely for the growing numbers of people at risk of serious allergic reactions and anaphylaxis.

 BPCA member businesses are endorsed by the Government via the TrustMark quality scheme as they must carry the correct insurances and are trained and qualified technicians who are assessed to the British Standard in pest management EN 16636 and follow BPCA’s Codes of Best Practice.